funmu/tooldocs/docs/web_design.md

 - [Bootstrap4](https://getbootstrap.com) to learn more.
 - Bootstrap4 offers rich [typography](https://getbootstrap.com/docs/4.0/content/typography/) to learn more.

+Here are some design tools for building out layout and components with bootstrap
+- [LayoutIt](https://www.layoutit.com/) helps one to build bootstrap and CSS based Layouts
+- [Bootsnip Builder](https://bootsnipp.com/builder) is another way to build out boostrap layouts.

 ## React
  - React is a popular web framework.
 See [React Tools](react_tools.md).